linagora-labs/MinecraftStucturedDialogueCorpus/README.md

 |Comment                |    242   |     0 |    0   |      0| 242 |
 |Conditional            |    16    |     0 |    0   |      0| 16  |

+#### Builder Action Formats
+For the BertLine parser, each Builder action move is compressed to a single code representing place/pick, color and xyz coordinates.
+The corpus data has with the natural language representation for each move is provided in the `data/reformat` directory.
+These files can also be generated from the BertLine data using the action_format.py script also provided in the data directory.
+This script can be modified if a different linguistic representation of builder moves is desired.

 # Parser